 The hotel also runs a complimentary children’s club for 4 – 12 year olds called ‘Kids For All Seasons’.
 Radha and Asha made use of it when the afternoon sun got too much.
 They were taken on nature tours and came back with plenty of hand-made craft items.
 It got a huge thumbs up from the girls.

-And of course in the name of research I had to check out the spa.
+And of course in the name of research I had to check out the spa at Four Seasons Hotel.